codepress/admin-columns/readme.txt

 == Changelog ==

 = 2.3.4 =
+* [Added] A column can have it's own JS/CSS files by using the CPAC_Column::scripts() method
-* [Added] Column ID can now be found by hovering over the "Type" label in your column settings
+* [Added] Column ID can be found by hovering over the "Type" label in your column settings
-* [Added] Columns now work for Network Users on a multisite
+* [Added] Columns work for Network Users on a multisite

 = 2.3.3 =
 * [Added] Added user column: Visual Editor